kubecub/go-project-layout/.github/CODE_OF_CONDUCT.md

 🎯 Merging the 'release please' PR to `main`:

-+ Release please is triggered, creates a new release and updates the changekubecub based on the commit messages
++ Release please is triggered, creates a new release and updates the change kubecub based on the commit messages
 + GoReleaser is triggered, builds the binaries and attaches them to the release
 + Containers are created and pushed to the container registry